 Being one of the most celebrated parts of Greek architecture, they later expanded across Europe finding dominance in Victorian ballroom decor.
 Even today, you can find moulding on walls and arches of federal buildings, museum buildings and recreational centers.
 Mouldings are also done on the floor and are usually done using baseboards or hardwood.

-What Are the Benefits of Crown Moulding?
+What Is the Benefit of Crown Moulding?

 Using moulding on walls brings more than just beauty.
 It also brings a lot of benefits.
 Following are a few: